-- Pyenv installed and eval "\$ (pyenv init -) " is added to the shell configuration file.
+- Pyenv installed, Follow the instructions in the output of pyenv init to setup your shell and then restart it before proceeding.
 For more details please refer to the PyEnv installation instructions. - JDK version required to build Elasticsearch.
 Please refer to the build setup requirements. - Docker and on Linux additionally docker-compose. - git 1.9 or better